 Perhaps the title can give us a clue, yet it seems to be another one of Lanthimos’ tricks.
 On first glance Nimic looks like a deliberate misspelling of mimic, yet a cursory look at Wiktionary tells me that it’s the Romanian word for both “nothing” and “anything”.
 This double meaning is a fitting descriptor of the film itself, which some will find laden with deeper themes and others will find rather empty.
 Perhaps I need to watch it again.
 And again.
 And again.

-The film premiered as part of the Fuori concorso: Shorts programme in the Locarno Film Festival, was this piece was originally written.
+The film premiered as part of the Fuori concorso: Shorts programme in the Locarno Film Festival 2019, when this piece was originally written.
 It premieres in the UK in October, as part of the BFI London Film Festival.
+Out on Mubi on Friday, November 27th (2020).